meilizheng/PracticeGit/README.md

 ---
 Type your name below

-> What's your name? :
+> What's your name? :  Replace this text with your name

 And save the file ( ctrl + s )